 You want to know how to get rid of orange hair at home?
 Yikes!

-Whether you’ve tried to lighten your hair, remove old hair dye or your gorgeous new hair color is abandoning your head, faded orange hair is never a good look.
+Whether you’ve tried to lighten your hair to blonde, remove old hair dye or your gorgeous new hair color is abandoning your head, faded orange hair is never a good look.

 And we don’t mean the on-trend, orange-red shades of shimmering copper or rich rusty auburn hair.
 We’re talking about that drab, washed-out hue that makes your hair look – and you feel – old, tired, frazzled and frankly unfabulous!